 - “Budgeting for Litigation: A Disciplined Approach,” Network of Trial Law Firms, 2014

-- Selected for inclusion in Lawdragon 500 Leading Litigators in America, inaugural guide, 2022
+- Selected for inclusion in Lawdragon 500 Leading Litigators in America, inaugural guide, 2022 and 2nd edition, 2024

 - Recognized for “excellent client care and quality of service” as the exclusive winner in Ohio for litigation, Lexology Client Choice Award, 2019

 - AV® Preeminent Rated by Martindale-Hubbell

 - Selected for inclusion in The Best Lawyers in America© 2010 to 2024 for Commercial Litigation, Litigation-Banking and Financing, Litigation-ERISA, Litigation-Mergers and Acquisitions, Litigation-Securities, and Litigation and Controversy-Tax; named the Best Lawyers® 2019 Litigation-Banking and Finance, 2021 and 2024 Litigation-Mergers and Acquisitions, and 2022 Litigation-Securities “Lawyer of the Year” in Cleveland

 - Selected to the Ohio Super Lawyers list, 2012-2023